c9/docs.c9.io/src/workspaces/run_your_own_workspace.md

 You don't need to fill out every option provided by the dialog.
 Let's review what they are:

-* **Hostname**: the domain name or IP address of the machine running your FTP server.
+* **Hostname**: the domain name or IP address of the machine running your SSH server.
 * **Username**: your username for the SSH server.
 * **Node.js Binary Path**: the locaton of your Node.js binary.
 If you're not sure where it is, you can always let Cloud9 guess it for you.
 Otherwise, on your server, type `which node`, to see the full path
 * **Initial path**: this is an optional parameter.
 You can set it as an absolute (starts with `/`) path.
 Otherwise, it'll be set to a relative path, and Cloud9 assumes that you want to start from the folder your SSH server leaves you after login (usually the _home_ or _default_ folder).